ethereum/ethereum-org-website/src/content/dvt/index.md

 Stake centralization can also lead to client centralization since it's easier for services to support only one or two client configurations.
 In case of a faulty node, or poor performance, this could have a massive impact on the entire network, which should be avoided.

-In a nutshell, DVT enables:
+Overall, DVT offers the following benefits to Ethereum:
 - Decentralization of Ethereum's PoS consensus
 - Ensures the liveness of the network
 - Creates validator fault tolerance